 Einkorn IS a form of wheat, but it is pretty different from the white or whole wheat flour you might have in your cupboard.
 Here’s why:

-1. Einkorn has Aged Differently Than Wheat
+1. Einkorn Has Aged Differently Than Wheat

 Like an old Indian woman with gorgeous deep wrinkles and leathery skin, no one will accuse einkorn of using expensive facial crèmes or plastic surgery to stay young.
 Einkorn has aged gracefully, staying the same for 10,000 years, while wheat has been hybridized both purposefully and accidentally many times over.